To balance his energy:

 How to: Sit up tall in a chair and keep your chin parallel to the floor.
 Without tilting your head in any direction, gently draw your head and chin back, like you’re making a double chin.
 Be careful not to jam your head back.
 You should feel a stretch along the back of the next.
 Release your chin forward.
 Repeat.
 You can perform 10 reps every hour throughout the day.

-References: Text neck article from Dr. Jonathan Stieber, orthopaedic spine surgeon and clinical assistant professor of orthopaedic surgery at the NYU School of Medicine and Dr. Ryan Balmes, Board Certified Clinical Specialist in Orthopaedics Sports Physical Therapy.
+References: Text neck article from Dr. Jonathan Stieber, orthopedic spine surgeon and clinical assistant professor of orthopedic surgery at the NYU School of Medicine and Dr. Ryan Balmes, Board Certified Clinical Specialist in Orthopedics Sports Physical Therapy.

 Welcome to GO6PACK Blog by Alex Brazilian Trainer.

 We post articles related to fitness, nutrition, and lifestyle.

 We have been involved in and around the fitness industry for over 20 years.

 If you are in Hollywood and need a great Personal Trainer, we'd love to hear from you and help you get into great shape.

 We hope you enjoy the content and learn something new along the way.
 Thanks for visiting us.